Einstein's 3rd Postulate

 The 2nd one is a hard pill to swallow because it flies in the face of common sense.
 How can everyone measure the same speed of light if we’re all mulling about in different directions at different speeds?
 It’s absurd, but Einstein compels us to keep an open mind and follow the math.
 The experimentalists will sort us out if we run afoul of Mother Nature.

-He starts his analysis by clarifying the concept of simultaneity because it’s not so easy if light speed is invariant.
+He starts by clarifying the concept of simultaneity because it’s not so easy if light speed is invariant.
 Think laser range finder.
 Send some light towards a wall and measure how long it takes to come back.
-We can presume the light spends just as much time getting there as it does coming back so split the difference to establish when and where the reflection event occurred.
-Travellers will get a different result because they're going to see an event before the rest of us if they're running towards it and we're not for example, but you can do it.
+If we presume the light spends just as much time getting there as it does coming back, we can split the difference to establish when and where the reflection event occurred.
+You'll get a different result if you're on the move, but you can do it.
 It's just geometry.
 This is the scenario we’re talking about:

-You can establish the quantity 2t' by intersecting the red world line with that of the reflected light ray.
+The quantity 2t' is established by intersecting the red world line with the reflected light ray.
 The answer is:

 That puts the slope of the thin red line at v/c² and that’s how the red actor perceives simultaneity.
 All events along that line occurred at the same time as far as Red is concerned so the general transform is:

 That preserves scale for the red actor (at x=vt.)
-You can preserve scale for the blue actor (at x=0) by meddling with the zoom factor:
+You have to meddle with the zoom factor if you want to preserve scale for the blue actor (at x=0):

 Here's how that looks from Red's perspective:

+The "asymmetric" transforms are the ones that preserve scale for the blue actor before swapping roles.
 Time is the vertical axis and it’s graduated in units of ct to improve readability.
 LoS is a line of perceived simultaneity.
 You'll notice an extra event (represented by the round red dot) at the bottom.
 That's when Blue starts counting from Red's point of view and you can't fix that discrepancy by meddling with the zoom factor.
-Blue will always jump the gun from Red's point of view in this use case.
-The question is whether the zoom factor needs to be symmetric.
+Blue will always jump the gun in this use case as far as Red is concerned.
+The question is whether the zoom factor really needs to be symmetric.
 Einstein thought so because a symmetric zoom factor maintains light speed in tangential directions and that's arguably part and parcel to postulate #2.
 But there's a price to pay.

 Digging Deeper